laravel/docs/valet.md

 ### Sharing Sites Via Expose

-If you have [Expose](https://beyondco.de/docs/expose) installed you can share your site by navigating to the site's directory in your terminal and running the `expose` command.
+If you have [Expose](https://beyondco.de/docs/expose) installed, you can share your site by navigating to the site's directory in your terminal and running the `expose` command.
 Consult the expose documentation for additional command-line parameters it supports.

-Expose will show you the sharable URL you may use on your devices or amongst team members.
+After sharing the site, Expose will display the sharable URL that you may use on your other devices or amongst team members.

 To stop sharing your site, hit `Control + C` to cancel the process.